TonyBolger/HelixerPost/README.md

 # HelixerPost
 ## Dependencies
+A recent version of Rust (see https://www.rust-lang.org/tools/install)

-### hd5 libraries
+## hd5 libraries
 On fedora & co. you will need `hdf5-devel`, while on ubuntu & co. you will need `libhdf5-dev`.

+## hd5 lzf support
-Currently it's also necessary to manually build the 'lzf' compression support from h5py (https://pypi.org/project/h5py/) as a shared library and install to the hdf5 plugins directory
+If you need the 'lzf' compression support (no longer needed on recent Helixer versions), you will need to download it from h5py (https://pypi.org/project/h5py/) and manually build it as a shared library and install to the hdf5 plugins directory.
+This will also require a C toolchain - the system provided GCC should be fine.

 `tar -xzvf h5py-3.2.1.tar.gz`